 Laser ablation has been used to precisely decorate the bridges and main plate of the blackened movement, producing realistic imagery of the lunar surface.
 The movement also has blackened or matte screws, and a dark nickel coating on the wheels and balance wheel.

-Contrasting the mostly black watch is a bright yellow color which is seen on the chronograph varnished chronograph hands are varnished yellow, above each hour marker, on the tachymeter scale, and for the thread and rubber lining of the perforated strap.
+Contrasting the mostly black watch is a bright yellow color which is seen on the varnished chronograph hands, above each hour marker, on the tachymeter scale, and for the thread and rubber lining of the perforated strap.

 The caseback is engraved with the words “WE’LL SEE YOU ON THE OTHER SIDE” as a memento to the Apollo 8 which orbited the moon.

-Interestingly, as you can see in the video, the Omega logo on the crown in luminous.
+Interestingly, as you can see in the video, the Omega logo on the crown is luminous.

 The decorations of the movement are definitely a cool touch, although you will pay a hefty premium for a movement seen in the Moonwatch at a starting price of around $5,000 (which is, by the way, a phenomenal watch).
 But you won’t get the decorated caliber 1869 for that price, nor would you get a black ceramic case.
 That and the special edition features are what you will pay extra for in this instance.